eHarmony/vw-webservice/README.md

 mvn package
 ```

-In the output, you should see see the location where the WAR (Web Application Resource) file has been created:
+In the output, you should see the location where the WAR (Web Application Resource) file has been created:
 ```
 …
 …
 …
 [INFO] Webapp assembled in[172 msecs]
-[INFO] Building war: /Users/vrahimtoola/Desktop/Git/GitHubCorpDotCom/vw-webservice/target/vw-webservice.war [INFO] ------------------------------------------------------------------------
+[INFO] Building war: /Users/someUser/Desktop/Git/GitHubCorpDotCom/vw-webservice/target/vw-webservice.war [INFO] ------------------------------------------------------------------------
 [INFO] BUILD SUCCESSFUL
 [INFO] ------------------------------------------------------------------------